LPG Gas Regulator: LPG Pressure Regulator – LPG Gas Bottle Regulator & Gas Fittings

 Find out here…

-LPG (propane) gas regulators reduce the gas regulator pressure delivered to the gas appliances from the gas bottles.
+An LPG gas regulator (LPG gas bottle regulator) reduces the LPG gas regulator pressure delivered to the low pressure gas appliances from the gas bottles via the gas bottle fittings.

-The pressure within a gas bottle can be 800-900kPa vs the 2.75kPa typically required.
+The pressure within a gas bottle can be 800-900kPa vs the 2.75kPa low pressure gas typically required.

-LPG gas regulators are usually factory pre-set to the standard operating pressure for the appliances.
+An LPG pressure regulator (LPG gas bottle regulator) is usually factory pre-set to deliver the standard low pressure gas for the appliances.

-This short video (8:29) explains all of the basics of LPG, gas regulators and fittings…
+This short video (8:29) explains all of the basics of LPG pressure regulator, LPG gas bottle and LPG gas bottle regulator, as well as the LPG gas fittings and connections…

-Gas regulators have a diaphragm, which is a flexible rubber disc that responds to pressure changes and functions to regulate the flow of gas to the pre-set gas regulator pressure.
+An LPG gas bottle regulator has a diaphragm, which is a flexible rubber disc that responds to pressure changes and functions to regulate the flow of gas to the pre-set low pressure LPG gas regulator pressure.

-The diaphragm works in combination with springs and other parts within the regulator.
+The diaphragm works in combination with springs and other parts within the LPG gas regulator.

-The diaphragm actuates when pressure changes and adjusts the inlet valve accordingly to produce a consistent gas regulator pressure output.
+The diaphragm actuates when pressure changes and adjusts the inlet valve accordingly to produce a consistent low pressure LPG gas regulator pressure output.

 If the vent is obstructed, the diaphragm will not operate properly.

-The vent should remain free of dirt and debris to ensure the gas regulator operates correctly.
+The vent should remain free of dirt and debris to ensure the LPG gas regulator operates correctly, delivering low pressure gas.

-Gas Bottle Pressure vs Gas Regulator Pressure for Appliances
+Gas Bottle Pressure vs LPG Gas Regulator Pressure for Appliances

-Whilst the gas bottle pressure can be 800-900kPa, the required gas regulator pressure for Australian LPG gas appliances is typically only 2.75kPa.
+Whilst the gas bottle pressure can be 800-900kPa, the required LPG gas regulator pressure for Australian LPG gas appliances is typically low pressure gas at 2.75kPa.

-So, a gas regulator is required to reduce the pressure and ensure a consistent 2.75kPa is safely delivered from the gas bottle to your appliances.
+So, an LPG pressure regulator (LPG gas regulator) is required to reduce the pressure and ensure a consistent 2.75kPa is safely delivered from the gas bottle to your low pressure gas appliances.

-The gas fittings include the gas hose, gas valve, gas bottle changeover valve, piping and connectors required to build a complete LPG gas system, connecting the gas bottles to the appliances.
+The LPG gas fittings and connections include the gas hose, gas valve, gas bottle changeover valve, piping and connectors required to build a complete LPG gas system, connecting the gas bottle and LPG gas regulator to the appliances.

 Gas bottle changeover valves determine from which gas bottle the gas is being taken.

-Licensed gas fitters are required for all gas related work, involving gas regulators and gas fittings, on homes and businesses.
+Licensed gas fitters are required for all gas related work, involving the LPG pressure regulator, LPG gas fittings and connections on homes and businesses.

-BBQ Gas Hose, BBQ Gas Regulator & BBQ Gas Fittings
+BBQ LPG Gas Bottle Regulator & BBQ Gas Bottle Fittings

-Typical BBQ gas fittings include a BBQ gas hose and BBQ gas regulator.
-The BBQ gas regulator, BBQ gas hose, and connector usually come as an assembly, but hoses are also sold separately.
+Typical BBQ gas bottle fittings include a BBQ gas hose, gas bottle and LPG gas regulator (LPG gas bottle regulator).
+LPG gas regulator pressure is preset for the low pressure gas required by the BBQ.
+The LPG pressure regulator, gas hose, and gas bottle fittings can come as an assembly, but a gas hose is also sold separately.

-The connector fitting can be an older POL fitting or the newer LCC27 gas bottle fitting.
+The gas bottle and LPG gas regulator can be for an older POL fitting or the newer LCC27 gas bottle fittings.

 Camper valve adapters may also be required.

-Home gas bottles are connected by tubing, known as a “ gas pigtail”, to a gas bottle changeover valve and the changeover valve is connected to the gas regulator.
-A gas pigtail can be made of solid copper, rubber or braided metal over a rubber interior.
+LPG gas fittings and connections include the “gas pigtail”, connecting the home gas bottles to a gas bottle changeover valve and the changeover valve is connected to the LPG pressure regulator.
+Gas pigtails are gas bottle fittings that can be made of solid copper, rubber or braided metal over a rubber interior.

 Copper is generally considered the best choice, as rubber and braided pigtails have a limited life span.

-Also, pigtails can catch or trap debris over time so they should be replaced any time the regulator is replaced.
+Also, pigtails can catch or trap debris over time so they should be replaced any time the LPG gas regulator is replaced.

 Pigtails are “flexible” and will absorb the shock of sudden movement or jarring, if the installation is accidentally bumped or moved out of place.

-Without the flexible regulator connection, the piping would be rigid and more susceptible to leaks caused by movement.
+Without the flexible LPG pressure regulator connection, the piping would be rigid and more susceptible to leaks caused by movement.

 Gas Bottle Changeover Valve

-The gas bottle changeover valve controls which gas bottle is in use, when two gas bottles are installed on your home.
+LPG gas fittings and connections also include the gas bottle changeover valve that controls which gas bottle is in use, when two gas bottles are installed on your home.
 As the name implies, the gas bottle changeover valve changes over which gas bottle is in use.

 A gas bottle changeover valve come in two types, with manual (shown) and automatic changeover versions.